Building substructure is the lower part of a structural system that is constructed beneath the ground level and is hidden from view.

 c.
 When the soil has a very low load-bearing capacity.

-Plinth beam is generally constructed in areas which are more prone to earthquake.
 It is effective to use as it reduces the length of columns by reducing their slenderness.

-Plinth beam is provided at plinth level and refers to a horizontal structural element that interconnects columns thereby preventing buckling of columns.
+A plinth beam is provided at plinth level and refers to a horizontal structural element that interconnects columns thereby preventing buckling of columns.

 A. Functions of Plinth Beam